pauliacomi/pyGAPS/docs/manual/sqlitedb.rst

 There are a few types of database functions:

-    - :class:`~pygaps.classes.adsorbate.Adsorbate` management functions
+    - :class:`~pygaps.core.adsorbate.Adsorbate` management functions
-    - :class:`~pygaps.classes.material.Material` management functions.
+    - :class:`~pygaps.core.material.Material` management functions.
-    - :class:`~pygaps.classes.pointisotherm.PointIsotherm` management functions
+    - :class:`~pygaps.core.pointisotherm.PointIsotherm` management functions

 A complete list of methods can be found in the :mod:`~pygaps.parsing.sqliteinterface` reference.